andreasabel/inCode/entry/degenerate-hyper-dimensional-game-of-life.md

 On the surface, Day 17 seemed to be a straightforward extension of [Conway's Game Of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) ("GoL").
-GoL is a simulation played out on a 2D grid, where cells are "on" and "off", and at each step of the simulation, the states spread and propagate in interesting ways based on the state of their neighbors (a 2D cellular automata).
+GoL is a simulation played out on a 2D grid, where cells are "on" and "off", and at each step of the simulation the states spread and propagate in interesting ways based on the state of their neighbors (a 2D cellular automata).
 The twist of the Advent of Code puzzle is it asks what would happen if we played out the rules of GoL in 3D instead, and then 4D!